ManishBisht777/courseify/README.md

 ## About this project

-This project is an open source project for courses but the anyone can contribute to the courses
+This project is an open source project for courses but anyone can contribute to the courses.

+## Technologies used
+- Next Js
+- TypeScript

 ## Note on Performance